ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

           - **dest** (optional) is a dictionary or a number.
 If a number, it will be interpreted as the desired height (in points) this entry should point to on the page.
 Use a dictionary (like the one given as output by `GetToc(False)`) for a detailed control of the bookmark's properties, see :meth:`Document.GetToc` for a description.

-    :arg int collapse: *(new in v1.16.9)* controls the hierarchy level beyond which outline entries should initially show up collapsed.
+    :arg int collapse: controls the hierarchy level beyond which outline entries should initially show up collapsed.
 The default 1 will hence only display level 1, higher levels must be unfolded using the PDF viewer.
 To unfold everything, specify either a large integer, 0 or None.

     :rtype: int
     :returns: the number of inserted, resp. deleted items.